Organic Eprints frontpage

 Bellostas, Natalia; Casanova, Esther; Garcia-Mina, Jose Maria; Sorensen, Jens Christian and Sorensen, Hilmer (2006) In vitro screening of the effect of three glucosinolate derived nitriles on soil-borne fungi.
-Poster presented at Second International Biofumigation Symposium, Moscow, Idaho, USA, 26-29 June 2006.
+Poster at: Second International Biofumigation Symposium, Moscow, Idaho, USA, 26-29 June 2006.
+[Unpublished]

 Summary